-VoIP is a game-changer for the healthcare industry’s communication landscape, allowing for quicker, more reliable communication.
+VoIP phone systems and apps are game-changers for the healthcare industry’s communication landscape, allowing for quicker, more reliable communication.
 Unfortunately, they also bring a multitude of HIPAA concerns that can be confusing for healthcare professionals to navigate.

 “VoIP is a wonderful tool until it’s not set up correctly and costs a company thousands in HIPAA fines,” says Robbie Morris, a C Spire security and compliance manager.

 Some of VoIP’s most commonly used features are call recording, voicemail transcription, fax to email - all of which create electronic data of patient information.
 “When electronic data containing confidential patient information is created and stored on the VoIP system, it is subject to HIPAA compliance,” says Robbie.
 “There’s no need to be alarmed, as long as your VoIP provider is experienced with HIPAA compliance for VoIP.”

 Unfortunately, some VoIP providers simply don't know how to make VoIP HIPAA compliant.
 Their solution?
 Avoid the HIPAA concerns completely by simply turning off the features that could create electronic data.
 “Hiding from these features that you paid for is not a good solution and dramatically reduces the usefulness of VoIP as a communication tool.
 If you have partnered with a smart and experienced hosted voice provider, they can advise you on common HIPAA compliance issues,” says Robbie.

 Here are the most common ways in which VoIP creates electronic patient data: